frederic-perez/AmE-dictionary/data/abbreviations+.md

 __BS__ :three::hammer: (BSing) _One of our core values is: Open company, no BS._
 __BYOD__ :two: Bring your own device.
 __CBT__
+__CCP__ Chinese Communist Party, the ruling political party of China.
 __CDC__ :three: Center for Disease Control. _A CDC van._
 __CE__ :two: __1__ Common Era.
 Of the period coinciding with the Christian era; preferred by some writers who are not Christians; “in 200 CE.” _A Jewish revolt against Rome ended in defeat in 135 C.E._ __2__ Christian era. __3__ In a pocket calculator, Clear Entry key, used to erase the last number entered.
 __CFL__ _Compact fluorescent lamp._